mstrap/bugtraq/README.txt

 exactly one BUGID.

 If present, logfilterregex will be applied before logregex (or loglinkregex, resp.).
-Is must contain exactly one matching group which extracts arbitrary parts of the commit message that will be used as input for logregex (or loglinkregex, resp.).
+It must contain exactly one matching group which extracts arbitrary parts of the commit message that will be used as input for logregex (or loglinkregex, resp.).